Russian prime minister angers Ukraine by visiting Crimea

 SIMFEROPOL, Crimea (Reuters) - Prime Minister Dmitry Medvedev flaunted Russia’s grip on Crimea by flying to the region and holding a government meeting there on Monday, angering Ukraine and defying Western demands to hand the peninsula back to Kiev.

-But in a gesture that could ease tension in the worst East-West stand-off since the Cold War, Russia pulled some troops back from near Ukraine’s eastern frontier - a move which the United States said would be a positive sign if it is confirmed as a withdrawal.
+But in a gesture that could ease tension in the worst East-West standoff since the Cold War, Russia pulled some troops back from near Ukraine’s eastern frontier - a move the United States said would be a positive sign if it is confirmed as a withdrawal.

 At the Kadamovsky training ground, a Reuters reporter saw hundreds of troops pile into over 40 armored personnel carriers and a long line of military trucks.
 The convoy then headed off from the area, which lies in the Rostov border region.